-- Tier 2 (Moderate) is a discretionary Director-level review process with a public hearing conducted as required by the applicable advisory body or review authority and includes the review of multi-unit residential developments or new single-unit subdivisions of that contain 5 to 10 units (either multi-family or single family).
-This process streamlines the review process by requiring only one public meeting with focusing the advisory body who makes on making a recommendation to the Community Development Director and does not requireing a project to go through any additional public hearings be re-reviewed by the advisory body.
-The City provides a checklist of materials that an applicant must submit with their application for a moderate level review.
-This checklist includes the items such as: a completed Planning Application, Project Description, Request of exceptions or variances from the code, Project Plans, Materials Sample Board, and a Stormwater Control checklist is available online Plan.
-The https://www.slocity.org/home/showdocument?id=2442.
-Once the project is deemed complete (the applicant has provided all of the required materials) the project is scheduled for review by the advisory body.
-The review This process takes about 8-10 weeks and has a fee of \$13,269 (see Table C-7). - Tier 3 (Major) is a discretionary Planning Commission review process with a public hearing and includes the review of residential projects that are-have 11 units or more.
-Major projects usually include various entitlements such as general-plan amendments rezoning, use permits, subdivisions, architectural review, etc. and often require more extensive environmental review which can make the process time longer, especially if an Initial Study or EIR is required.
-Depending on the extent of the project, pProcessing times for these projects range from 8 weeks to 6 months.
+- Tier 1 (Minor) is a staff-level review process with no public hearing required and includes up to 4 new single-unit residences and additions to an existing single-unit residence.
+This review has minor fees and takes four to six weeks. - Tier 2 (Moderate) is a discretionary Director-level review process with a public hearing conducted as required by the applicable advisory body or review authority and includes the review of multi-unit residential developments or new single-unit subdivisions of 5 to 10 units.
+This process streamlines the review process by focusing the advisory body on making a recommendation to the Community Development Director and not requiring a project to be re-reviewed by the advisory body.
+This process takes about 8-10 weeks. - Tier 3 (Major) is a discretionary Planning Commission review process with a public hearing and includes the review of residential projects that are 11 units or more.
+Major projects usually include various entitlements such as rezoning, use permits, subdivisions, architectural review, etc. and often more extensive environmental review which can make the process time longer, especially if an Initial Study or EIR is required.
+Process times for these projects range from 8 weeks to 6 months.
 To streamline this process, architectural review is completed by the Architectural Review Commission with a recommendation to the Planning Commission.
-This allows the final project approval to be considered by one advisory body (Planning Commission), reducing As with other projects, the City provides various checklists for any of the entitlements that are required for the project.
-The initial fee for a Major project is \$17,733.
-Additional fees may be required if the project includes a use permit, subdivision, environmental review, etc. (see Table C-7 for the additional fees).
+This allows the final project approval to be considered by one advisory body (Planning Commission), reducing ability to appeal a project multiple times.